 activities such as painting, baking, sewing, drawing and seasonal food projects and crafts.
 We honor free play with knowledge of the great benefits of child-led play where their imaginations are nurtured and encouraged to expand.
 Toys are made from wood and natural fabrics, and the children are encouraged to stretch the flexibility of their minds by having objects become many different things.

-Each class spends one full day hiking in Glen Canyon and three half-days at Golden Bridges farm.
+Each class spends days hiking in McLaren Park and at our school Farm.
 We joyfully engage our bodies with weeding, harvesting vegetables and herbs for soup, hauling big logs for structures and play.
 This is also where we chop vegetables for farm soup, eaten with our homemade bread.
 There is a deep experience of the seasons when the children get long stretches of time on the land; they see what it is like for the land to sleep in Winter, to bud in Spring and to bring forth its great bounty in Summer and Fall.

 Each day ends with an oral storytelling experience, told by their teacher, and often accompanied by a puppet show.
 The stories come from far and wide and are often therapeutic tales, created by the teachers themselves.
-This early language development of taking in an oral story serves as the stepping stones for learning how to read and write in the grades by fosters memory skills and allowing the children to develop and live into the rich imagery of their own mental pictures.
+This early language development of taking in an oral story serves as the stepping stones for learning how to read and write in the grades.
+Stories foster memory skills and allow the children to develop and live into the rich imagery of their own mental pictures.

 "I wish I could transport you to the woods, to see what I have seen.
 The shining wonder on children's faces as they experience the sensory richness of mud, leaves, and water.
 You would see with your own two eyes what science has proven —studies of many forest schools thriving in Europe right now show that schools like GBS offering real, measurable benefits to students academically, physically and emotionally."